mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 Age \leq 11 \quad & \quad Age>11 \\
 Age \leq 16 \quad & \quad Age>16 \\
 Age \leq 18 \quad & \quad Age>18 \\
-Age \leq 20 \quad & \quad Age>20
+Age \leq 20 \quad & \quad Age>20 \\
+Age \leq 35 \quad & \quad Age>35 \\
 \end{split}
 $$

+At every split candidate, we then compute the Gini index and choose the that gives the lowest value.
+However, this approach is computationally expensive because we need to consider every value of the attribute in the N records as a candidate split position.

-Because this may be a large number, it is common to consider only split points at certain percentiles of the distribution of values.
+Because number of unique values of a numerical attribute may be a large number, it is common to consider only split points at certain percentiles of the distribution of values.
 For example, we may consider every tenth percentile (that is, 10%, 20%, 30%, etc).

-Another way to do so is to discretize the values into ranges.
+Another way to do so is to discretize the values into ranges and treat this numerical attribute as a categorical variable.

 Alternatively, we can split nodes based on thresholds ($A < c$) such that the data is partitioned into examples that satisfy $A < c$ and $A \geq c$.
 Information gain for these splits can be calculated in the same way as before, since in this setup each node becomes a Boolean value.
 To find the split with the highest gain for continuous attribute A, we would sort examples according to the value, and for each ordered pair (x, y) with different labels, we would check the midpoint as a possible threshold.
 For example, consider the following data: